Bushnell Hybrid GPS Laser

 Course maps were accurate with the exception of one course that was remodeled approximately 5 years ago (a popular resort course), where the Bushnell Hybrid displayed distances to bunkers that no longer exist, and lacked distances to new bunkers.
 One green that has been modified in the past year did not have updated distances.

-Retail Price: The retail price of the Bushnell Hybrid is $499.99, making it the most expensive GPS device tested.
+Retail Price: The retail price of the Bushnell Hybrid is $399.99, making it a relatively expensive golf GPS device.

 Fees for Access to Course Database: There are no annual or per course fees.
 Bushnell (via iGolf) provides course updates at no additional cost through the iGolf.com site (which requires a free registration).

-Three-Year Total Cost of Ownership: With no yearly fees, the Bushnell Hybrid stays at a three-year total cost of ownership of $499.99, which makes it one of the most expensive GPS devices tested.
+Three-Year Total Cost of Ownership: With no yearly fees, the Bushnell Hybrid stays at a three-year total cost of ownership of $399.99, which makes it one of the more expensive GPS devices tested.

 For full cost details, check out the Critical Golf comparison of golf GPS device price and cost of ownership.